 Fruit Infused Vodka

-Cocktail time!
-It’s always 5 o’clock somewhere, right?
-Ha!
-When the grocer accidentally delivers large punnets of fresh strawberries and blueberries to your home most people would probably make smoothies, acai bowls…me – I chose to make infused vodka!
+When the grocer accidentally delivers large punnets of fresh strawberries and blueberries to your home most people would probably make smoothies, acai bowls…me – I chose to dip my hand in making infused vodka!
 It was my first time I am pleasantly surprised with the outcome.
 Fruit Infused Vodka is really simple to make and the yield is very rewarding, in more ways than one. 😉

 Use fruits, herbs, and/or spice(s) of your choice.
 The world is your playground and there’s no limit to your imagination!
 All citrus works well and so many others.
 Large fruits (e.g., strawberries, lemons) should be cut into smaller pieces; smaller fruits (e.g., blueberries, raspberries) can stay whole.